MicahMeadows/name_sort/README.md

 - Implement a command line application.
 - It must run on linux.
 - It must take input of a list of names from files or stdin
-- It must sort these names, first by size ascending, second in alphabetical order
+- It must be able to sort these names, first by size ascending, second in alphabetical order
+- It must be able to sort these names, first by smallest size, second by reverse alphabetical order
 - It must output a sorted list of names to std out or a file

 ---